-Important information about three Federal programs that complement the FEHB Program First, the Federal Flexible Spending Account Program, also known as FSAFEDS, lets you set aside pre-tax money from your salary to reimburse you for eligible dependent care and/or health care expenses.
+Important information about Four Federal programs that complement the FEHB First, the Federal Flexible Spending Account Program , also known as FSAFEDS , lets you set aside pre-tax money from your salary to reimburse you for eligible dependent care and/or health care expenses.
 Participating employees save an average of about 30% on products and services they routinely pay for out-of-pocket.

-Second, the Federal Employees Dental and Vision Insurance Program (FEDVIP), provides comprehensive dental and vision insurance at competitive group rates.
+Program Second, the Federal Employees Dental and Vision Insurance Program (FEDVIP) , provides comprehensive dental and vision insurance at competitive group rates.
 There are several plans from which to choose.
 Under FEDVIP you may choose Self Only, Self Plus One, or Self and Family coverage for yourself and any eligible dependents.

-Third, the Federal Long Term Care Insurance Program (FLTCIP), can help cover long term care costs, which are not covered under the FEHB Program.
+Third, the Federal Long Term Care Insurance Program (FLTCIP) , can help cover long term care costs, which are not covered under the FEHB Program.
+Fourth, the Federal Employees' Group Life Insurance Program (FEGLI), can help protect your family from burdensome funeral costs and unexpected loss of your income.